NetEase/pomelo-monitor/README.md

 monitor
 =======

-monitor the operating system info and process info
+monitor the operating-system info and process info